-Being in a deficit for too long can be counterproductive.
-It is not recommended to be in a deficit for 3-4 months in a row.
+Being in a deficit for an extended period of time can be counterproductive.
+It is not recommended to be in a deficit for too long.

 On average, a person can lose about 1 pound per week with a 1,500-calorie keto program.

 Most people should consume around 20% of your total calories from protein.
 However, each person is different, and factors like your age and how much you exercise come into play.
 (Older adults and people who exercise regularly have higher needs.)

 For the average sedentary adult, the recommended daily amount is 0.36 grams per pound of body weight, or 0.8 g per kg of body weight.